The Gen Z movement, Nepal stabilized, and life returned to normal. All safe for your Travel in Nepal 2025.

 Trekking Route and Itinerary

 A normal walking pace with proper acclimation needed during the Manaslu Circuit Trek requires between 14 and 18 days to finish the journey.
-The trek starts from Soti Khola where hikers follow the Budhi Gandaki River as it ascends through forested areas with agricultural terraces that lead into deep gorges and finally reaches the elevated terrain near Larkya La Pass which stands at 5,160 meters elevation.
+The trek starts from Soti Khola, where hikers follow the Budhi Gandaki River.
+Then it ascends through forested areas with agricultural terraces that lead into deep gorges and finally reaches the elevated terrain near Larkya La Pass, which stands at 5,160 meters elevation.

 Standard Itinerary: